Only company in Singapore with a long-term ensemble

-Co-founded by local theatre practitioners Nelson Chia and Mia Chee, Nine Years Theatre (NYT) is a Singapore Mandarin theatre company that focuses on the re-imagination of classic work and the creation of new work.
-Some of their previous work will include Tartuffe as well as Cut Kafka! - the difference in presentations and the nature of the works go to showcase NYT’s diverse range.
-Their Mandarin theatre productions always offer surtitles - a gesture of including audience members from all language backgrounds.
+Co-founded by local theatre practitioners Nelson Chia and Mia Chee, Nine Years Theatre (NYT) is a Singapore Mandarin theatre company that focuses on the re-imagination of classic works and the creation of new works.
+Its previous works include Cut Kafka! and Tartuffe.
+The difference in presentations and the nature of the works showcase NYT’s diverse range.
+Its Mandarin theatre productions always offer surtitles, a gesture of including audience members from all language backgrounds.

-The one thing that really draws NYT apart from other Singapore-based theatre companies would be the fact that they are the only company in Singapore to work with an ensemble of actors.
-Also known as the NYT Ensemble, this group of actors train regularly on a long-term basis via systematic methods such as Viewpoints and Suzuki Method of Actor Training.
-With a firm belief in actor training, NYT also makes it a point to share these training philosophy and methods through classes and open training platforms.
+The one thing that sets NYT apart from other Singapore-based theatre companies is the fact that it is the only company to work with an ensemble of actors.
+Also known as the NYT Ensemble, this group of actors train regularly on a long-term basis via systematic methods, such as Viewpoints and Suzuki Method of Actor Training.
+With a firm belief in actor training, NYT also makes it a point to share these training philosophy and methods through classes and open-training platforms.

-Their upcoming show Lear Is Dead is a play-within-a-play, inspired and based on Shakespeare’s King lear.
+Its upcoming show, Lear Is Dead, is a play-within-a-play, inspired by and based on Shakespeare’s King Lear.
 It speaks about wisdom and power, and at the basis of it all, the human condition.

-Nelson shares with B-Side about the training philosophies Nine Years Theatre lives by and why working with a core ensemble has its benefits.
+Nelson shares with B-Side the training philosophies that Nine Years Theatre lives by and why working with a core ensemble has its benefits.

 In Singapore, working with an ensemble is a rarity.
 Is that the case internationally as well?